A Hospice Chaplain's Field Guide to Caregiving

 Picture

-This first of eight chapters is about remembering stillness within the stresses of the frontlines of love & caregiving.
+This first of eight gift collections is about remembering stillness within the stresses of the frontlines of love & caregiving...

-There is a power in the small respite of stillness...
+There is great power in a small respite of stillness...

-Human beings, such as myself...and you, might stumble from the stress even when a higher, lighter, and easier path might have been available, if we had a bit more clarity.
+We, human beings, might stumble from the stress, even when a higher, lighter, and easier path is available, which we failed to see because we needed a bit more clarity.

-This first gift in the Resiliency Workshop is about beginning again...in this moment to find your inner point of stillness.
-It is a powerful and grounded place to begin again to find your next right move– no matter the challenges in front of you.
+This first gift is about beginning again... right here, in this moment, to find your inner point of stillness.
+It is a powerful and grounded place to find your next right move – no matter the challenges in front of you.

 1.